Temporal Data Exchange: Introduction

 \section{Introduction}

-{\em Temporal data} refers to historical data or data that is dated.
+refers to historical data or data that is dated.
 Temporal data is needed by many organizations and individuals to support audit trails.
 With temporal data one can represent when a fact is true and for how long \cite{Dong15}.
-The temporality of facts is also critical in diverse domains, from medical diagnosis to assessing the changing business conditions of companies~\cite{SNG12}.
-In fact, temporal database features, which were recently added to the SQL:2011 standard~\cite{Kulkarni12}, have already been adopted by major database management systems such as DB2, Oracle, and Teradata.
+The temporality of facts is also critical in diverse domains, from medical diagnosis to assessing the changing business conditions of companies to taxi and bicycle rides \cite{SNG12}.
+To support temporal database applications suitable database features were recently added to the SQL:2011 standard~\cite{Kulkarni12}, and adopted by major database management systems such as DB2, Oracle, and Teradata.
+The need for data integration and data exchange in the context of temporal data is discussed in \cite{RothT13, AlexeRT14, DongKT16}.